esther-sh-choi/tweeter/README.md

 - [Dependencies](https://github.com/esther-sh-choi/tweeter#dependencies)
 - [Getting Started](https://github.com/esther-sh-choi/tweeter#getting-started)

 ## Final Product

 #### Desktop:

-- When the user types within the character limit, an ajax request will be sent to post the new tweet on the bottom of the page.
+- When the user types within the character limit, an ajax request will be sent to post the new tweet on the ~~bottom of the page.~~
+- **Edit: New tweets are posted on top while the older messages get pushed to the bottom.**
 - When user scrolls below the navbar, the top form-toggle button will disappear and the bottom form-toggle button will appear.
 - When user scrolls above the navbar, the buttons will be toggled hidden/show.
-- * When user clicks on the bottom form-toggle button, the window will automatically scroll to show the form. *
+- _When user clicks on the bottom form-toggle button, the window will automatically scroll to show the form._
-- * This prevents users from scrolling all the way up the page to post a new tweet. *
+- _This prevents users from scrolling all the way up the page to post a new tweet._

 https://user-images.githubusercontent.com/100092097/216224664-82632a25-b636-4f88-b588-678d64be1864.mp4

 - The counter on the bottom right of the form keeps track of how many characters the user can submit.
 - When the user has less than 0 characters left, the counter and text field will turn red to indicate there is an error.
 - If the user tries to submit when there is more than 140 characters or empty field, they will see an error modal.
 - The user can close the error modal by clicking on the OK button, X icon, or the backdrop.

 https://user-images.githubusercontent.com/100092097/216224696-2916b847-5751-4627-9464-73eb7cc3c627.mp4

 #### Desktop to Tablet:

 - Responsive design using media query to switch from desktop to tablet/mobile format.
-- * When user clicks on the bottom form-toggle button, the window will automatically scroll to show the form. *
+- _When user clicks on the bottom form-toggle button, the window will automatically scroll to show the form._
-- * This prevents users from scrolling all the way up the page to post a new tweet. *
+- _This prevents users from scrolling all the way up the page to post a new tweet._

 https://user-images.githubusercontent.com/100092097/216224714-3e6d3c67-2654-4571-96c8-46a73e2e8388.mp4

 #### Mobile:

 - The bottom form-toggle button has a label.
 - Rather than having just the icon there, labelling makes it clear to users what the button is for.
-- * When user clicks on the bottom form-toggle button, the window will automatically scroll to show the form. *
+- _When user clicks on the bottom form-toggle button, the window will automatically scroll to show the form._
-- * This prevents users from scrolling all the way up the page to post a new tweet. *
+- _This prevents users from scrolling all the way up the page to post a new tweet._

 https://user-images.githubusercontent.com/100092097/216224731-c1f0c76c-fe4c-4578-9ae9-50be12a574a6.mp4

 ## Getting Started